2017 Affordable Care Act replacement proposals

-The following is a list of plans which were considered to replace the Affordable Care Act (commonly referred to as the ACA or Obamacare) during the Donald Trump administration.
-The plans were considered after the Republican Party gained a federal government trifecta in 2016.
+Several plans were considered to replace the Affordable Care Act (commonly referred to as the ACA or Obamacare during the first presidency of Donald Trump, after the Republican Party gained a federal government trifecta in 2016.
 "Repeal and replace" has been a Republican slogan since March 2010 when the ACA was signed into law.
 The slogan was adopted by President Donald Trump.